Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 To reach Mosjøen from Torghatten, backtrack east on Route 65 and north for a total of two and a half hours.
 The town of Mosjøen is the oldest in the Helgeland municipality and where another of the Artscape Nordland sculptures can be found.

-This one, named ‘Tre Eldar’, depicts 3 tongues of flame.
-There are 3 of these sculptures grouped together and can be found in Vesnaparken which is alongside the Vefsna River.
+This one, named ‘Tre Eldar,’ depicts three tongues of flame.
+Three of these sculptures are grouped together and can be found in Vesnaparken, which is alongside the Vefsna River.

 three golden flower park sculptures